This post may contain affiliate links. Read our disclosure policy here.

 How to Make Chocolate Zucchini Muffins

-In a large bowl, mash the banana, and mix it with the eggs and vanilla extract.
-Slowly combine the wet and dry ingredients until smooth. - Fold in the good stuff
+First, combine the dry ingredients; then mash the banana, and mix it with the eggs and vanilla extract in another bowl.
+Slowly combine the wet and dry ingredients until smooth.
+Finally, fold the zucchini and chocolate chips. - Bake at 350F for 25 minutes.

-Bake the muffins for 25 minutes or until a toothpick inserted in the center comes out with only a few moist crumbs.
-Remove them from the oven and allow them to cool for 5 minutes before enjoying.
+The muffins are ready when a toothpick inserted in the center comes out with only a few moist crumbs.

-If you want these chocolate zucchini muffins to last 5 days, refrigerate them in an airtight container once baked and cooled.
-However, they can also be stored at room temperature for up to 3 days.
+If you want these chocolate zucchini muffins to last 5 days, refrigerate them in an airtight container once cooled.
+They can also be stored at room temperature for up to 3 days.

 My kitchen hack to keep room temperature muffins looking lovely is to place a paper towel on top of the muffins, then seal the container.
 The towel will blot up condensation and keep those babies fresh.